amalsalilan/Infosys-Springboard-Internship-FinanceInsight/SETUP.md

 This single command will:
 - Create a virtual environment in `.venv/`
-- Install all packages from `requirements.txt`
+- Install all packages from `pyproject.toml`
+- Use `uv.lock` for deterministic, reproducible builds
-- Lock dependencies for reproducibility
+- Ensure all dependencies are compatible

 **Packages installed:**
 - `fastapi==0.115.5` - Web framework for backend services